Ageless Banquet

 Release Breath

-Some versions of the ritual require larger animals, but each hit point of damage inflicted in the sacrifice reduces the WP cost by one, to a minimum of 1 WP.
-Others have the operator stab themselves with a knife for 1D4 damage, lowering the WP cost by one and granting a +10% bonus to the activation roll for each point of damage taken.
+Some versions have the operator stab themselves with a knife for 1D4 damage, each point of damage taken lowering the WP cost by one and granting a +10% bonus to the activation roll.
 Versions from Islamic, Judaic, and European occult traditions involve complex incantations but no sacrifice.
-However, the operator must succeed on an Occult test or they stumble over the words, making the ritual take two turns to activate.
+However, the operator must succeed on an Occult test or they stumble over the words and take an extra round to activate the ritual.
 Foreign Language (Arabic, Hebrew, or Latin) at +40% can substitute for Occult.
 If the operator’s native language is Arabic or Hebrew, they can use INTx5 at +20%.
-Other versions of the ritual let the operator destroy multiple zombies at once, increasing the ritual’s cost by 1 WP and 1 SAN (or just +3 WP) for each additional zombie targeted5.
+Other versions of the ritual let the operator destroy multiple zombies at once, increasing the ritual’s cost by 1D4 WP for each additional zombie targeted5.
 There are also versions that allow the operator to destroy zombies created by means other than the Zombie ritual (HG p 187).

 Alternate Names: Dirge of Ny-hargo, Eradicating Chant, Lay the Dead to Rest